 In the study on CBD and cancer, researchers adjusted a patient’s dose depending on the severity of their condition.

 “The average dose was 10 mg twice a day.
 For increased tumour mass, the dose was increased, in some cases up to 30 drops twice a day (30 mg),” the report states.

 If your condition is severe, and your current CBD dose does not seem adequate, you may want to consider increasing your dosage.

-CBD products can differ in several categories, such as bioavailability, concentration, and whether its full spectrum or an isolate.
+CBD products can differ in several categories, such as bioavailability, concentration, and the type of hemp extract.

 Bioavailability is the amount of a substance that enters the bloodstream.

 The only method that can provide 100% bioavailability is intravenous administration, which we’ll assume is not something everyone wants to do.